SkinsRestorer/SkinSystem/README.md

 You can instantly use it by download on [release page](https://github.com/riflowth/SkinSystem/releases) or `clone` this project.
 After download or clone please follow an instruction below.

 1. Put all of `The SkinSystem` in your web-root directory.
-2. It is recommended to run the system on a separate domain/subdomain in root folder of the host
+2. It is recommended to run the system on a separate domain/subdomain in the root folder of the host
 - |_ Right: https://host.tld/index.php
 - |_ Wrong: https://host.tld/skinSystem/index.php